Louis Grossman - Developed Method to Structure Bratenahl

 His solution required an astonishing leap of faith from the property owners.
 One-hundred-fifty owners conveyed the deeds to their homes to Guardian Savings & Trust Co.
-The deeds were returned to the owners with added provisions limiting the use of the property for residence use only for a term of fifty years.
+The deeds were returned to the owners with added provisions limiting the property’s use for residence use only for a term of fifty years.

-He attended Cleveland Public Schools and graduated from Columbia University with an A.B. degree in 1885 and later received an LL.B degree from the same university in 1887.
+He attended Cleveland Public Schools and graduated from Columbia University with an A.B. degree in 1885 and later received an LL.B degree from Columbia Law School in 1887.

-Along with judge J. J. Sullivan, chairman of the Central National Bank, Grossman was a principal advisor to John D. Rockefeller for his Standard Oil Trust.
+Along with Judge J. J. Sullivan, chairman of the Central National Bank, Grossman was a principal advisor to John D. Rockefeller for his Standard Oil Trust.
 After Rockefeller had moved to New York, he still returned to Forest Hills each summer.
 Grossman and Sullivan would meet Rockefeller at the train station and accompanied him to his home.

-Mr. Grossman was one of the first presidents of the Excelsior Club, which merged with the Oakwood Country Club.
+Social clubs included being the first presidents of the Excelsior Club, which merged with the Oakwood Country Club.
 Other clubs included City Club, The Country, Excelsior, and Town clubs.
 He was a veteran Mason.

 After being ill for ten weeks, Louis died at his home on August 20, 1941.
-Lillie died on September 9, 1967, and buried alongside Louis in Mayfield Cemetery.
+Lillie died on September 9, 1967, and was buried alongside Louis in Mayfield Cemetery.